alanbchristie/discourse-ansible/README.md

 As with all of our playbooks you can find the common user-defined variables in the role's `defaults/main.yaml` and less common variables in `vars/main.yaml`.

+## Prerequisites
+You will need: -

+1. A **PostgreSQL** database (better than v10) with a user and database that can be used by Discourse.
+2. A **Redis** database

+>   You'll set the database details using variables you'll find in
+    the `defaults` directory.

+You could create a default Discourse database in PostgreSQL...

+    CREATE USER bn_discourse;
+    ALTER USER bn_discourse WITH PASSWORD 'bitnami1';
+    CREATE DATABASE bitnami_application;
+    GRANT ALL PRIVILEGES ON DATABASE bitnami_application TO bn_discourse;

 ## Ansible Vault
 The project uses files encrypted by Ansible Vault.
 AWX will inject